cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/3 - Revolutionary Wars.md

 * the rebels sought to create their own Mexican empire
 * successful revolutions in Latin America
 * colonies freed themselves from Spanish rule
-* generation of these republics into authroritarian states ruled by creole elites leaning toward military figures
+* these republics turn into authoritarian states ruled by creole elites leaning toward military figures

 ## South American liberators
 * creole elite is standing for liberal principles